leishaaf/leishaaf/README.md

 # Hello there 👋, I’m Leisha Figuerres
 ### Software Engineer · USF Computer Science · First-Generation Student

-I'm a **Computer Science major at the University of San Francisco** who loves coding, problem-solving, and building projects from the ground up. 💻✨ I focus on backend engineering, full-stack development, and systems that make life simpler for real people.
+I'm a **Computer Science major at the University of San Francisco** who loves coding, problem-solving, and building projects from the ground up 💻✨.
+I focus on backend engineering, full-stack development, and systems that make life simpler for real people.

 #### **Languages**
 <p align="left">